Sparse Bayesian joint modal estimation for exploratory item factor analysis: Simulation studies

 For all methods, the estimates in $N=1000$ were more accurate than in $N=500$, which indicates that increasing the number of respondents improves the estimation accuracy.
 The MCMC method outperformed the BJME method with a single start, indicating that the MCMC method can achieve more accurate estimates than the BJME method in $N=500$ and $N=1000$ despite the same starting point.
 Regarding the relative bias of factor loadings, the MCMC method was superior to the BJME methods under $N=500$.
 Increasing the sample size also improved the bias of factor loadings, especially for the BJME methods.
 For all methods, the intercept estimates were less biased than those of factor loadings, which would be the effect of the small penalty weight by the large-variance normal prior $\sigma_d^2=100^2$.

+We also examined the impact of factor correlation on the estimation accuracy of the model parameters.
+Overall, both BJME and MCMC showed little sensitivity to the correlation level, as the RMSE and relative bias remained largely unchanged when $\rho$ increased from $0.1$ to $0.4$.
+This suggests that both methods are robust to moderate correlations among latent factors in terms of parameter recovery.
+One exception was observed for the relative bias of the loadings under BJME, where the variability becomes slightly larger at $\rho=0.4$, as indicated by a wider spread in the boxplots.
+However, this effect is limited and does not substantially affect the overall estimation accuracy.

-The average computation time over 50 simulated datasets is listed in Table~\ref{tab:time simulation1}.
+The average computation time and selected $\lambda$ values over 50 simulated datasets are listed in Table~\ref{tab:time simulation1}.

-Here, the computation time for the BJME corresponds to the time elapsed in our CV procedure.
+Here, values in parentheses indicate the average selected $\lambda$.
+The computation time for the BJME corresponds to the time elapsed in our CV procedure.
 The computation time of the MCMC method is the time required for both chains to finish 8000 iterations.
 Table~\ref{tab:time simulation1} shows that the BJME method is much more computationally efficient than the MCMC method.